arimboux/Foodvisor_homeAssignment/README.md

 LOG_PATH = r'D:\Foodvisor\logs\model'
 ```

-CKPT_PATH is the path to the model checkpoint that can be found in the release.
+CKPT_PATH is the path to the model checkpoint that can be found [here](https://github.com/arimboux/Foodvisor_homeAssignment/tree/master/ckpt)
+(file is too big for a release).

 LOG_PATH is used to store the log provided during training for a TensorBoard monitoring.
 If this directory doesn't exist it will be created in the main script.